-Eligible entities may be live venue operators or promoters, theatrical producers, live performing arts organization operators, museum operators, motion picture theater operators, and talent representatives, per the Economic Aid Act.
+Eligible entities may be live venue operators or promoters, theatrical producers, live performing arts organization operators, museum operators, motion picture theatre operators, and talent representatives, per the Economic Aid Act.
 Additionally, entities of these types owned by state or local governments (for example, museums or historic homes) are eligible to apply if the governmentally-owned entity also acts solely as a venue operator, museum, etc. and not also include other types of entities.
 For example, a city parks and recreation department that operated a bandstand in a public square along with running various nature parks would not qualify as an eligible entity for an SVOG.
 Finally, each subsidiary business owned by an eligible entity that also meets the eligibility requirements on its own rights will qualify as an eligible entity.

 - 2. When does a business have to have been established to be eligible to apply for an SVOG?
 The business must have been in operation as of February 29, 2020. - 3.
-Is an entity that was not in business in 2019 but fully operational on Feb.
-29, 2020 eligible to apply?
+Is an entity not in business in 2019 but conducting business operations on Feb.
+29, 2020 eligible to apply for an SVOG?

-Yes, if an entity was not in business during 2019 but was fully operational on Feb.
-29, 2020, it is eligible to apply if it can show the required level of revenue loss.
+Yes, if an entity was not in business during 2019 but was conducting business operations on Feb.
+29, 2020, including incurring costs of necessary start-up, preparatory activities in the lead time before an anticipated opening date, it is eligible to apply if it can show the required earned revenue loss.
 In situations like this, the SBA will use an alternative method for demonstrating revenue loss based on the approach the Agency is using with the PPP.
-Firms not in operation in 2019 may qualify for an SVOG if their gross earned revenues for the second, third, or fourth quarter of 2020 demonstrate a reduction of not less than 25% from their gross earned revenues from the first quarter of 2020.
+Firms not in operation in 2019 may qualify for an SVOG if their gross earned revenues for the second, third, or fourth quarter of 2020 demonstrate a reduction of not less than 25% from their gross earned revenue for the first quarter of 2020.
+For firms that had commenced start-up operations but were unable to open as anticipated due to the pandemic, they would only be eligible under this alternate method if they had earned revenue in the first quarter of 2020 from sources such as advance ticket sales, merchandising, etc. Firms which had been conducting business operations and incurring expenses in 2020 in a pre-opening capacity but which had no earned revenue for the first quarter of 2020 would not be eligible to apply.